 Here we incorporate data such as the surge in new accounts on Coinbase.
 While many of those 13 million new users may simply be curious and not actual traders, this is still data.

 Ultimately, there is no good data on how many people hold Bitcoins.
 It is not a quarter of the United States’ adult population, but it’s far from small.
+It's growing quickly given the fact that you can buy bitcoin instantly.
 The best guess is that most likely less than 10 million users actively trade and spend Bitcoin, and another less than 10 million own and hold Bitcoin.

 That’s pretty good compared to Hileman’s estimate a year ago.

 No matter how many people trade Bitcoin, there's always room for one more!
 Sign up for free!Back to home